-Do you have a big project looming over your head?
+Having trouble Organizing BIG Projects?
+Do you have a huge project looming over your head?

 Maybe you’ve been procrastinating on it for a while and now you’re ready to get things in order.
 Or, maybe you woke up this morning with an amazing idea to start a big project in your home or office.

 Here’s a little-known fact about me – I love projects.
 The bigger the project, the better.
 I love everything about big projects from the planning stage right through to completion.

 So in this episode of the podcast (and blog post), I’m going to reveal how I tackle really big projects in hopes that it might help or inspire you to organize a big project of your own.